 EVOLUTION OF PHYSICS: MODERN INTERPRETATIONS (2)

-In our last discussion on this topic we explored about some of the early contributions made towards the development of atomic structure...
+In our last discussion on this topic, we explored some of the early contributions made toward the development of atomic structure.

-In today's blog we will continue with our discussion on atom and learn about how an entirely new concept of atom was put forward by modern scientists.
-I am quite confident that after reading this blog you may question your common sense, because the modern ideas about atomic structure is really strange and really interesting.
-You will also appreciate the efforts taken up by scientists to maximise our understanding about something that we cannot see with our unaided eye...
+In today’s blog, we will continue our discussion on the atom and learn about how modern scientists revolutionized our understanding by proposing radically new concepts of atomic structure.
+I am quite confident that after reading this, you might question your own common sense, because the modern picture of the atom is both strange and fascinating.
+You will also come to appreciate the incredible efforts made by scientists to expand our knowledge about something so small that it cannot be seen with the unaided eye.

 ''Everything we call real is made of things that cannot be regarded as real''